Scalable Optimal Transport Methods in Machine Learning: A Contemporary Survey: Introduction

 Interestingly, the simple idea of moving mass in an optimal way has a rich history.
-It evolved over the years, branched into many fields, and produced a wealth of theoretical and practical knowledge.
-A practical wartime optimal allocation problem that was addressed by Leonid Kantorovich in the 1940s shaped the recent treatment of the topic.
-He realized that the problem is actually of broader interest and devised a ``simple general method of solving this group of problems`` \cite{Kantorovich1960MathematicalProduction}.

-By doing so, he unknowingly \cite{Kantorovich2006ONMONGE} revisited a similar transport problem studied 150 years earlier by the renowned mathematician Gaspard Monge; the problem of soil transport for construction purposes.
-Ultimately, Kantrovich's solutions constituted the main tools of linear programming (i.e., linearly-constrained linear optimization) and won him a Nobel Prize in economic sciences in 1975.
-This historical connection between the theory of OT of its applications persist until today fostering successful developments on both fronts.
-On the theoretical side, the success can be associated to OT's connection with several branches of mathematics.
-The parallel practical success is reflected in the growing adoption of OT in diverse applications
+It evolved over the years, branched into many fields, and produced a wealth of theoretical and practical knowledge. \marginpar{R1}\rtypo{The recent treatment of the topic was shaped by the work of Leonid Kantorovich when a practical wartime optimal allocation problem confronted him.
+He realized that the problem was actually of broader interest and devised a ``simple general method of solving this group of problems`` \cite{Kantorovich1960MathematicalProduction} \footnote{\rtypo{His method is regarded as a variant of the simplex method proposed in the late 1940s by Dantzig; who advanced the field of linear programming \cite{vershik2013long}.}}.} By doing so, he unknowingly \cite{Kantorovich2006ONMONGE} revisited a similar transport problem studied 150 years earlier by the renowned mathematician Gaspard Monge; the problem of soil transport for construction purposes.
+Ultimately, Kantorovich's solutions constituted the main tools of linear programming (i.e., linearly constrained linear optimization) and won him a Nobel Prize in economic sciences in 1975.
+This historical connection between the theory of OT and its applications persists until today, fostering successful developments on both fronts.
+On the theoretical side, the success can be associated with OT's connection with several branches of mathematics.
+The parallel practical success is reflected in the growing adoption of OT in diverse applications.